15 October 2011 global protests: Latin America

 Protests were organized in dozens of cities, including in Chile, Brazil, Peru and Mexico.

 Middle East and North Africa

 Protests were organized in dozens of cities and countries, including in Egypt, Tunisia and Israel.

 Arrests

 United States

-100 were arrested in Boston, 76 in New York, 175 in Chicago, 50 in Phoenix, 19 in Sacramento, 20 in Raleigh., and 24 in Denver.
+In Boston 100 were arrested, 76 in New York, 175 in Chicago, 50 in Phoenix, 19 in Sacramento, 20 in Raleigh, and 24 in Denver.

 Italy

-12 were arrested in Rome after a part of the protest turned violent.
+There were 12 arrests in Rome after a part of the protest turned violent.